 "What we are doing through our regulations is twofold:

 1. Banning the practice of street checks as an arbitrary random way of stopping people when there is no cause or reason simply to collect information.

-2. And where there is reasonable grounds to stop somebody because there is suspicion of illegal activity or you want to prevent illegal activity, that even those interaction must take place in a right framework; that the Charter and the Human Rights Code shall apply.
+2. And where there are reasonable grounds to stop somebody because there is suspicion of illegal activity or you want to prevent illegal activity, that even those interaction must take place in the right framework; that the Charter and the Human Rights Code shall apply.

 And what are the principles around providing caution, around receipting, how long do you keep the information, what happens to that information, how do you store that information, what is appropriate training when it comes to police engaging in those interactions and of course accountability and transparency of the information collected so that we can better understand whether this type of practice is effective or not?

 So Speaker in my limited time, I want to once again be absolutely clear that the government is committed to banning street checks or carding as an arbitrary way of stopping people and collecting information when there is no cause, but speaker we also want to ensure that when the police can stop because there is reasonable grounds that it takes place in a right framework as well.
 Therefore speakers I accept the motion."